Sarah Smith (journalist)

 Sarah Elizabeth Smith (born 22 November 1968) is a Scottish radio and television journalist with the BBC.
 She is BBC News's North America Editor, with responsibilities for reporting on all major news stories across the United States and Canada.
 She previously held the post of Scotland Editor, having joined the BBC in spring 2014 for the run-up to the Scottish independence referendum on 18 September 2014.

-She has presented the BBC Radio 4 Today programme.
-Smith has covered stories ranging from the United States presidential elections and the Madrid train bombings (for which Channel 4 News won an International Emmy in 2004), to the resignation of Iain Duncan Smith and an exclusive interview with Saddam Hussein's defence lawyer.
+Smith has presented the BBC Radio 4 Today programme.
+She has covered stories ranging from the United States presidential elections and the Madrid train bombings (for which Channel 4 News won an International Emmy in 2004), to the resignation of Iain Duncan Smith and an exclusive interview with Saddam Hussein's defence lawyer.
 Smith is the eldest daughter of John Smith, the former Leader of the Opposition and Labour Party Leader from 1992 until his death in 1994.

 Early life

 Smith was born in Edinburgh in 1968 and was raised in Morningside with her two younger sisters.
 She attended Boroughmuir High School.
 She then graduated from the University of Glasgow in 1989 with a Master of Arts degree.